ivogeorg/FCND-Motion-Planning/README.md

 # FCND Project 2: Motion Planning

 Planning in the complex urban environment of San Francisco using the `udacidrone` API and the Unity-based Udacity simulator.
 A [guide](project-and-submission-guide.md) describes the project setup and the submission requirements.
-The code-writing **TODOs**, both required and optional, are all inlined in [motion_planning.py](motion_planning.py).
+Extensive inline notes provided in [motion_planning.py](motion_planning.py).

 <img src="/assets/FCND-Planning-Upban-World.png" width="840"/>